 - Title can transfer when the judge enters judgment on the amount of the jury verdict, if your case goes to trial.

 There is an important distinction about title transferring and the government or taking agency being able to take and exercise possession of your property.
 The government can take possession of your property and begin construction activities within the area that it seeks to take in two instances.
 First, if you agree to allow the government to do so early on in the condemnation process.
 Second, if the government deposits the amount of the court-appointed appraisers’ award with the Clerk of the Court.
 Upon the deposit with the Clerk, the government or taking agency has the right to possess your property.

-For more information about these questions or others regarding eminent domain takings, contact me.
+For more information about these questions or others regarding eminent domain takings, contact us.
 My practice is focused on eminent domain and condemnation law.
 I have handled hundreds of matters involving the taking of property by government and quasi-governmental entities like utility companies and can help explain your rights and options.